nhduongvn/CMSPOS-BTaggingExercise/README.md

 # CMSPOS-BTaggingExercise
 BTagging exercise repository for the 2019 CMS DAS at LPC, FNAL

-## Setup to run the exercises on Vanderbuilt site
+## Setup to run the exercises on Vanderbilt site

-1. Login to Vanderbuilt JupyterHub
+1. Login to Vanderbilt JupyterHub
 (Copy from https://github.com/PerilousApricot/pyROOTforCMSDAS)

 Point your browser to: